VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 But, even this isn't totally true - if the response is long enough there's a fancier way to do the convolution by using something called the FFT and transforming the both the impulse response and input signal into the frequency domain and then simply adding them together - don't worry if you no idea what that means - The point is, we can replace all of that multiplications with a single addition!
 Sort of...

-In reality, this is how it will be done for any remotely large impulse responses, but it's not all sunshine and rainbows, that FFT bit actually pretty expensive for a computer to do too, espically at high quality.
+In reality, this is how it will be done for any remotely large impulse responses, but it's not all sunshine and rainbows, that FFT bit actually pretty expensive for a computer to do too, especially at high quality.
 Plus, to keep latency down, the FFT has to be done pretty rapidly, so, even with the fancy-math to avoid it being out right infesibale amount of computations, convolutional reverbs still tend to be on the computationally expensive side - if you're working on a laptop and want to run a bunch of virtual synths and other effects to, you may not have the heavy lifting required to run one.

 Still, if you can get away with them, they do often sound extremely good.
 Usually you won't get much control over them though as the reverb (or guitar amp speaker, or delay, or whatever) is basically baked into that recorded impulse response.